Grants, Scholarships & Fund Raising

 TRRA conducts an Annual Campaign drive to enable the TRRA Team (members and program participants) to help TRRA sustain itself, deliver high quality programs to its members, grow as an organization, and contribute to the image and diversity of Pittsburgh and surrounding communities.

-TRRA seeks contributions toward an operating endowment as well as donations to assist specific programs, such as, the adaptive programs for the physically challenged and visually impaired, and city youth rowing and kayaking programs.
+TRRA seeks contributions toward an operating endowment as well as donations to assist specific programs, such as, the adaptive programs for the physically challenged and visually impaired and First Row.

 In addition to giving directly to TRRA, many companies work with the United Way to offer designated giving to the following programs at TRRA.
 Please consider giving to these worthwhile programs during your next United Way campaign.